 - 3. Move the safety lever to the "FIRE" position.
 (See Illustration #3.)
-Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle (See Illustration #8) and locking it in place with the bolt catch on the safety lever.
-(See Illustration #5).
-Inspect the chamber to ensure it is empty.
-Once you determine the chamber is empty and no magazine is in the rifle, push down on the safety lever and let the bolt go forward. - 4.
-In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), ensuring that the muzzle is pointed in a safe direction, you should remove the magazine and then work the bolt cocking handle by hand 5-6 times to try to eject the cartridge.
+Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle.
+(See Illustration #4.)
+While holding the bolt open, inspect the chamber to ensure it is empty.
+Once you have determined that the chamber is empty, release the bolt handle allowing the bolt to close.
+Return the safety to the "SAFE" position.
+(See Illustration #2.) - 4.
+In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), you should remove the magazine, then work the bolt cocking handle several times to try to eject the cartridge.
 If this does not eject the cartridge, ride the bolt cocking handle home (slowly allow it to return to its forward position without allowing it to impact the back of the cartridge casing).
-Follow the instructions found on this page to field strip your rifle before attempting to remove the cartridge.
+Follow the instructions found on page 10 to field strip your rifle before attempting to remove the cartridge.
 If after field stripping your rifle you are still unable to remove the cartridge casing, do not reassemble the rifle.
 Take the rifle to a competent gunsmith to remove the round and ensure proper functioning.